J. C. Penney Co. Warehouse Building (St. Louis, Missouri)

 The J. C. Penney Co.
 Warehouse Building, formerly also known as Edison Brothers Warehouse Building, and now Edison Condominiums, is a historic warehouse building in downtown St. Louis, Missouri.
 The building now serves as a condo-hotel.

 History

 The building was constructed in 1929 as a warehouse for the J.C.
 Penney retail chain.
 It occupied the building until 1954, after which it was donated to the University of Missouri as a location for an education center, which never materialized.
 In 1967, the university leased the warehouse to Edison Brothers Stores, which used it as a warehouse for its retail operations until 1994.
 In 1983, the company commissioned muralist Richard Haas to paint a trompe-l'œil mural on three sides of the building that mimicked architectural stonework, using themes derived from the 1904 St. Louis World's Fair.

-The building reopened in 2001 after a $54 million renovation as a combination of condominiums and a hotel, first under the Sheraton brand but currently as a Hotel RL.
+The building reopened in 2001 after a $54 million renovation as a combination of condominiums and the Sheraton St. Louis City Center hotel.
+The hotel left Sheraton in 2014 and was unbranded until 2018, when it became a Red Lion Hotel.
+It closed in 2020, due to the COVID-19 pandemic and reopened in 2022 as an OYO Hotel.
+It is set to be renovated, at a cost of $46 million, and will regain its Sheraton flag.